Watch President Trump’s National Emergency Declaration Livestream

 “They’re declared for all kinds of things,” said Kim Lane Scheppele, a professor at Princeton University’s Center for Human Values, in an interview with USA Today.
 “They’re absolutely common, which is why nobody blinks an eye about the whole thing – and then you get a case like this.”

-The declaration will free up federal funds that the can utilize to construct the wall that he originally promised that Mexico would pay for.
+The declaration will free up federal funds that he can utilize to construct the wall that he originally promised that Mexico would pay for.
 Congress has the ability to push back on the declaration but to do so legislators will need to pass a joint resolution.
-A bipartisan move like this could be a tall order as the Democrats control the House and the Republicans hold the Senate.
-As USA Today notes, they will then need the President’s signature, which could prove near impossible to obtain.
+A bipartisan move like this could be a tall order, as the Democrats control the House and the Republicans hold the Senate.
+As USA Today pointed out, they will then need the President’s signature, which could prove near impossible to obtain.
 Their other option is to override his veto.

-As we mentioned earlier, some Republicans have already expressed displeasure about the president’s national emergency declaration.
+As mentioned earlier, some Republicans have already expressed displeasure about the president’s national emergency declaration.

-“Declaring a national emergency for this purpose would be a mistake on the part of the president,” said Sen. Susan Collins of Maine to CBS News.“It is also of dubious constitutionality.”
+“Declaring a national emergency for this purpose would be a mistake on the part of the president,” said Sen. Susan Collins of Maine, to CBS News.“It is also of dubious constitutionality.”

-Senator Marco Rubio of Florida echoed her doubts on the constitutionality of the national emergency.
+Senator Marco Rubio of Florida echoed Collins’ doubts on the constitutionality of the national emergency.
 He also raised concerns that it represented an overreach of presidential power that could be exploited by a future Democratic president.

 “Today’s national emergency is border security,” Rubio said.
 “But a future president may use this exact same tactic to impose the Green New Deal.”